 - Any animal, including a service animal, which is not under control, may be removed from the bus.
 Not under control means showing aggressive behavior, defecating, urinating, physically touching other passengers such as pawing, etc. Allergic reactions from other passengers or fear of the animal are sufficient grounds to remove an animal.

 - Situations involving animals can be unpredictable.
 Every effort will be made to accommodate the passenger in the implementation of this policy.

 LOST AND FOUND

-Anaheim Resort Transit holds items found on the bus for thirty (30) days.
+Anaheim Region Transit holds items found on the bus for thirty (30) days.
 After that, items are donated to a local charity.
-Please call 714-563-5287 for more information.
+Please call 1-888-364-ARTS (2787) for more information.

 For your safety, please do not touch unattended packages and/or handbags you may find on the buses or at the bus facilities.
 Please report all unattended packages to the Bus Operator.
 Also, please do not leave your own belongings unattended.

 Passenger-Code-of-Conduct (pdf format)